xuechantian/PlantLncBoost/README.md

-### **PlantLncBoost is a powerful tool for accurately identifying long non-coding RNAs (lncRNAs) in plants, overcoming the challenge of poor sequence conservation.**
+### **PlantLncBoost is a novel computational tool designed for the prediction of plant long non-coding RNAs (lncRNAs).
+It addresses the challenge of poor sequence conservation across species by employing advanced model selection, hyperparameter optimization, and feature selection.
+Key features such as ORF-Coverage, Complex_Fourier_average, and Atomic_Fourier_amplitude enhance its ability to accurately distinguish between coding and non-coding RNAs.
+PlantLncBoost exhibits superior performance compared to existing tools, enabling reliable detection of lncRNAs across a diverse range of plant species.**

 #### **Email:** xuechan.tian@bjfu.edu.cn;  jianfeng.mao@umu.se